adgellida/ubunsys/README.md

 Software installer of a helpful package list, able to do changes on system configuration, updates, execute improves, fixes, executing actions to blow of mouse click.

 Theorically compatible with all Ubuntu versions.
-17.04 x64 recommended.
-14.04 - 17.10.

 **Very dangerous app in any points, if you don't know where you are touching or how to fix it, don't do it.
 For testing and knowledge purposes.
 It's not meant to be stable at the moment.**